 Facts About Oppositional Defiant Disorder and ADHD

-Many kids with ADHD also have oppositional defiant disorder (ODD) or a related conduct disorder, but what does that mean for your child?
-Find out everything you need to know and the ADD/ODD link.
+Roughly 40 percent of children with ADHD also have oppositional defiant disorder (ODD) or a related defiance or conduct disorder.
+Could your child’s defiance, anger, and disobedience be symptoms of ODD?
+Find out everything you need to know and the ADD-ODD link.

 Oppositional defiant disorder is defined by aggressiveness and a tendency to purposefully bother and irritate others.
 While it is true that anybody can be aggressive and irritating from time to time, to be diagnosed as ODD, a person must display a pattern of negativistic, hostile, and defiant behavior lasting at least six months.

 A pattern of negativistic, hostile, and defiant behavior lasting at least 6 months, during which four (or more) of the following are present:

 - often actively defies or refuses to comply with adults’ requests or rules